jam1garner/ROBChain/WRITE-UP.md

 ###### The bug

-Here is the memory layout of the how the MSC info is stored in memory.
+Here is the memory layout of how the MSC info is stored in memory.

 | Type | Data stored |
 | ---- | ----------- |